 Russian karter Artem Severiukhin, 15, under FIA investigation after 'unacceptable gesture' on podium

-Artem Severiukhin, 15, appeared to perform a Nazi salute and laugh when celebrating his victory in round one of the FIA Karting European Championship at Portimao; Russian driver, who is competing with Italian license, set to have contract terminated by his team
+Artem Severiukhin, 15, has apologised after he appeared to perform a Nazi salute and laugh when celebrating his victory in round one of the FIA Karting European Championship; Russian driver, who is competing with Italian license, set to have contract terminated by his team

 The FIA is investigating the "unacceptable conduct" of a Russian go-kart driver following his actions on the podium after winning a race on Sunday.